-We are working on engaging the program in network development on local, regional, national and international levels to promote practical approaches to administrative systems in the public sphere.
+We are working on engaging the MPA program in network development on local, regional, national and international levels to promote practical approaches to administrative systems in the public sphere.
 Rather than focusing on the institutionalization of outdated draconian measures of policy and administrative issues, our program is focusing on developing cooperative efforts to engage in networking and promoting social justice, peace, and ethical leadership.
 The program seeks to give voice to the global citizen and support victims of wars, genocide and oppression around the world, including providing access to education and a safe haven here at the United States.
 The program also seeks engagement and cooperation with NGOs on the global level to advocate sound political and economic policies, provide solutions to problems while restoring liberty, human dignity and potentials for happiness, and actualizing efforts toward supporting victims of economic, social and political cruelty.

 We aim to develop international networks of public administrators that become agents for collaboration and partnership on global level.
 We hope to rain professional cadre of public administrators to engage in public service and respond to public affairs issues based on democratic principles, commitment and public integrity.

-Our programs consider the extent to which different issues are particular to public and nonprofit organization as well as broad array of administrative systems in nation-states around the world.
+Our program considers the extent to which different issues are particular to public and nonprofit organization as well as broad array of administrative systems in nation-states around the world.
 An effective means of productive involvement is to form skills, attitudes and behaviors to comprehend administrative impact on the dynamics of public affairs within an integrated world.
 Reflecting on these thinking resides within our approach toward understanding progress through learning.
 Our focus is constructing common ground for dialogue in order to apply practical skills for ensuring collaborative interactions within public administrators on local, national, and international levels.